Scalping Trading

 • Scalpers rely on rapid order execution to open and close positions over the course of minutes or seconds.

-• Scalpers can make hundreds and even thousands of trades a day to accumulate a large number of small gains.
+• Scalpers can make hundreds and sometimes even thousands of trades a day to accumulate a large number of small gains.

 • Fast execution speeds, high liquidity, and tight spreads are critical for a successful scalping strategy.